Welcome to Foundry Research!

 Karen Tee

-Associate Executive DirectorKaren Tee is Associate Executive Director of Foundry and a Clinical Psychologist passionate about early intervention in youth and young adult mental health.
+Co-Executive DirectorKaren Tee is Co-Executive Director of Foundry and a Clinical Psychologist passionate about early intervention in youth and young adult mental health.
 She brings over 20 years of direct service and program development and management experience in youth mental health, having previously developed the Early Psychosis Intervention (EPI) Program and led the Child, Youth and Young Adult Mental Health portfolio in Fraser Health, British Columbia.
 She has been with Foundry since its inception in 2015 and is responsible for providing clinical leadership and overseeing service implementation.
 In collaboration with Foundry Network clinical leaders, Karen has been leading the development and implementation of Foundry’s Integrated Stepped Care Model.
 When she is not working, she can be found dancing on a ballroom floor, or travelling in another country.

 Roxanne Turuba